Best Mousepad for VALORANT – The Ultimate Guide

 Most Used Brand: Zowie

-The second most used brand is Logitech with 25% of pros using their mats.
-Their ever-present G640 takes the crown as the most used single pad, and that makes sense too: it’s an inexpensive, widely available pad that’s ‘middle of the road’ in almost all aspects, making it a great all-rounder.
+The second most used brand is Logitech.
+Their ever-present G640 is their most used pad, and that makes sense too: it’s an inexpensive, widely available pad that’s ‘middle of the road’ in almost all aspects, making it a great all-rounder.

 Rounding out the top three is SteelSeries.
-Their line of QcK pads is one of the most commonly used by casual gamers and professionals alike, so it’s no great surprise to see that they’re the third most used brand here at around 13%.
+Their line of QcK pads is one of the most commonly used by casual gamers and professionals alike, so it’s no great surprise to see that they’re the third most used brand here.

 Most used manufacturer